dannyvankooten/www.dannyvankooten.com/src/content/blog/2013-12-06-100-000-plugin-downloads-6-months-mailchimp-wordpress.md

 <em>Mailchimp for WordPress just broke through the 100.000 downloads mark.
 Less than 6 months ago, I wrote the first lines of code for it from a hospital bed in Vietnam..</em>

 <h3>It started with "a cute appendicitis"</h3>
 6 months ago I was in Vietnam and not feeling well.
-I went to see a (Vietnamese) doctor who ran some tests and then told me I had acute appendicitis, which I repeatedly mistook for "a cute appendicitis" due to his accent and me being absoutely wiped.
+I went to see a (Vietnamese) doctor who ran some tests and then told me I had acute appendicitis, which I repeatedly mistook for "a cute appendicitis" due to his accent and me being absolutely wiped.

 A few hours later my appendix was removed in surgery - I have a photo but I will spare you the details.